Davidd-M/Davidd-M/README.md

 # Hello, World! 👋

-I'm David, a data enthusiast from Sofia, Bulgaria, currently on a Python programming journey.
+I'm a data enthusiast from Sofia, Bulgaria, currently on a Python programming journey.

 🌱 I'm currently learning Python and exploring its vast world of libraries and applications.